 - Reduced risk of injury in changing direction.

-- Faster and more powerful jumping and landing landing tecniques.
+- Faster and more powerful jumping and landing landing techniques.

-Who should be using core strength as part of their program.
+Who should be using core strength exercises as part of their program.

 Everyone…(shortest paragraph ever !)